LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ### 8. Debugging Coroutines

-Shows how you can add additional debug information about the Coroutine that is currently running to your logs.
+This use case shows how you can add additional debug information about the Coroutine that is currently running to your logs.
 It will add the Coroutine name next to the thread name when calling `Thread.currentThread.name()` This is done by enabling Coroutine Debug mode by setting the property `kotlinx.coroutines.debug` to `true`.
 This is how it will look like in LogCat: